 A citizen’s arrest is not only potentially dangerous but it’s also considered a serious undertaking.
 The first thing that should be done is that the police should be called.

-You could be held criminally liable and/or sued if you use excessive force against the person you are arresting the perpetrator.
+You could be held criminally liable and/or sued if you use excessive force against the person you are arresting.

 Excessive force is often defined as the use of force that goes beyond reasonable and prudent force needed to apprehend an individual.
 Usually, a person should use only the amount of force needed to apprehend and detain the individual and no more.